Forward selection and post-selection inference in factorial designs: Additional results

-In this subsection, we briefly state and prove some useful facts about weighted least squares in estimating factorial effects.
+In this subsection, we briefly state and prove some useful facts about WLS in estimating factorial effects.
 More discussions can be found in \cite{zhao2021regression}.
 Denote the design matrix as $ X = (g_{1,\bbM},\dots, g_{N,\bbM})^\top $.
-Let $ W = \diag{w_i}$.
+Let $ W = \diag{w_i}_{i=1}^N$.
 The problem \eqref{eqn:wls-form} has closed-form solution:

 The closed form \eqref{eqn:htau} motivates the variance estimation:

 Alternatively, one can use the Eicker--Huber--White (EHW) variance estimation with the HC2 correction \citep{angrist2009mostly}:

 Again, because units under the same treatment arm share the same regressor, $\hV_{\mathrm{EHW}}$ simplifies to